9brada6/tabs-with-posts/development.md

 ## 🎉 Todo: After first release

+- Documentation: Make a link button, and add the id before the title, as when clicked on a link, to see the title(search on google how to do it before).
 - Make widget work in elementor and other page builders, test other page builders how they work.
 - Learn about multi-language support and test what external translation plugins, this plugin support.
 - Test A3Rev views plugin, because we changed something.